-Banking in the Cook Islands with Capital Security Bank (CSB) provides its clients with a number of safe guards to protect their assets,
+Banking in the Cook Islands with CSB provides our clients with a number of safe guards to protect their assets,

 From CSB’s vigorous internal policies and procedures to the Cook Islands legislative and regulatory frameworks, CSB clients can be comforted knowing that their assets are being managed and protected in line with internationally recognised banking standards.